John Bryant (actor): Early career

 The "G.I.
 Hamlet" was so successful that following the war's end Michael Todd decided to mount a Broadway revival, with Maurice Evans reprising the title role.
 Bryant, on terminal leave from the Army, flew from Hawaii to New York in November 1945 to audition and was given the part of Francisco.
 Notably, the newspaper reporting this identified him as "Capt.
 John Bryant".
 For both the one week tryout in Boston and the four-month run on Broadway his billing was John Bryant.
 There is no public record of him ever using his birth name again.

 From April 1946 to November 1950 there is a gap in the record of Bryant's performing career.
-He may have been doing regional theater for which no record is available, or perhaps switched to other employment.
-An internet obituary mentions him attending UCLA; he may very well have used his G.I.
-Bill benefits for this, despite his earlier college attendance.
 The 1950 US Census records him as living in a rooming house in Los Angeles, working part-time as a bus boy in a restaurant.
 Later that same year he began getting uncredited bit parts in films at several different movie studios.
 The first one released was Dial 1119, followed in 1951 by four more minor films.

 With 1952 Bryant's career began to blossom.
 He had his first credited film role in Red Snow, his first known television roles on episodes of Big Town and The Lone Ranger, and played the lead in an original play Willow Whistle at the Laguna Beach Playhouse.
 Bryant was cast as a psychopathic killer in another original production, Nightshade, at the Pasadena Playhouse in March 1953, for which he received high praise from the Los Angeles Times critic.

 Bryant had a minor uncredited part in From Here to Eternity.
 He returned to summer stock at Laguna Beach in July 1953 with a co-star role in Lo and Behold.
 He did another original play, Music in the Distance, at Laguna in September 1953, in which he most favorably impressed the reviewer.